ddev/ddev/docs/index.md

 * Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 * Run `ddev` to test your installation.
 You should see DDEV's command usage output.
 * As a one-time initialization, run `mkcert -install`, which may require your sudo password.
 Linux users may have to take additional actions as discussed below in [Linux `mkcert -install` additional instructions](#Linux-mkcert--install-additional-instructions).
 If you don't have mkcert installed, you can install it from <https://github.com/FiloSottile/mkcert/releases>.
 Download the version for the correct architecture and `sudo mv <downloaded_file> /usr/local/bin/mkcert && sudo chmod +x /usr/local/bin/mkcert`.

-### Installation via package managers - Linux

-The preferred Linux package manager is [Homebrew](http://brew.sh/) : `brew install drud/ddev/ddev`

-We also currently maintain a package on [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)

-As a one-time initialization, run `mkcert -install`, which may require your sudo password.
-See below for additional information.

 ### Linux `mkcert -install` additional instructions